opentripplanner/otp-ui/packages/transit-vehicle-overlay/README.md

 ## NOTES:

-- The use of hooks was a good thing, but there's a bit of resulting redirection (HL functions, etc...) in the compoent lib (and interface) which obfuscates things a bit ... appologies in advnace.
+- The use of hooks was a good thing, but there's a bit of resulting redirection (HL functions, etc...) in the component lib (and interface) which obfuscates things a bit ... apologies in advance.
-- below are 2 utils I use in conjuction for converting .svg to React svg .js files
+- 2 very useful utilities for converting .svg to React svg .js files:
   - https://jakearchibald.github.io/svgomg -- .svg optimizer
   - https://react-svgr.com/playground -- good .svg => .npx converter